SBA Small Business Loans

-An SBA Loan is traditional debt-based financing with advantages for small business owners.
+An SBA loan is traditional debt-based financing with advantages for small business owners.
 These loans provide up to $5 million in small business funding, which can be used for starting a new business or franchise, purchasing an existing business, expanding operations, buying equipment, purchasing commercial real estate, or acting as working capital.
 Though these loans are approved and funded through individual banks, the SBA guarantees 50 to 90 percent of the loan if it goes into default, which is why lenders are willing to offer favorable terms and conditions to small business owners.

 There are a number of SBA loan programs, but Guidant specializes in three types.

-SBA Loan interest rates are based on the daily prime rate (set by the Federal Reserve) plus the lender’s spread.
-SBA Loans normally have a variable rate, which means the interest rate can fluctuate over time.
+SBA loan interest rates are based on the daily prime rate (set by the Federal Reserve) plus the lender’s spread.
+SBA loans normally have a variable rate, which means the interest rate can fluctuate over time.
 Some lenders might opt for a fixed rate, which means your interest rate won’t change over the lifetime of the loan.
 Some lenders may even do a fixed rate for a portion of the loan term — for example, a 10-year loan could have a fixed rate for three and a variable rate for seven years.

 All SBA loan programs require you to make a down payment.
 Though the requirements range from about 10 to 30 percent of the principal, the inability to make a large enough down payment can disqualify you from being approved.
 Fortunately, you can use other forms of funding to cover some or all your SBA loan down payment — including 401(k) Business Financing, also known as Rollovers for Business Startups (ROBS).

 A repayment schedule, also known as an amortization schedule, is included in your SBA loan terms.
 It’s possible to save money on interest payments if you can pay the loan back over a shorter period.
 However, your monthly payments could be more manageable over a longer time period.
-Most SBA Loans are amortized over 10 years, with no prepayment penalty for terms under 15 years.
+Most SBA loans are amortized over 10 years with no prepayment penalty for terms under 15 years.

 Most SBA lenders require business owners to sign a personal guarantee to be approved for a loan — which is common with debt-based financing.
 This guarantee is an agreement to use personal assets to cover the loan if the business can’t pay it back.
-That means if your business fails while the loan is still being repaid, you and other owner become personally responsible for the remaining loan amount.
+That means if your business fails while the loan is still being repaid, you and other owners become personally responsible for the remaining loan amount.
 Personal guarantees are binding regardless of your entity type.

 The 5 C’s of SBA Loan Eligibility

-There are five primary elements that lenders consider in SBA Loan applications.
-These “five C’s” can help you understand if you’re a qualified candidate for an SBA Loan.
+There are five primary elements that lenders consider in SBA loan applications.
+These “five C’s” can help you understand if you’re a qualified candidate for an SBA loan.

 But if you can’t cover a down payment out-of-pocket, you aren’t out of luck.
-SBA Loans can be combined with other forms of funding, like 401(k) Business Financing or unsecured loans.
+SBA loans can be combined with other forms of funding, like 401(k) business financing or unsecured loans.

 Lenders look at your personal and business character when evaluating your strength as a borrower.
-Your business experience is a factor for lenders – while you don’t need experience in the industry of the business you’re funding, it helps.
+Your business experience is a factor for lenders.
+While you don’t need experience in the industry of the business you’re funding, it helps.
 You’ll provide information about events in your personal history, like child support payments, criminal convictions, and recent arrests.